 An interview notice will communicate the date, time, and location of the green card interview.
 The USCIS will send this once it completes all procedural formalities.
 The total application processing time can be anywhere between 10-13 months for the entire process.

-Just as with Scenario A, the local USCIS office will schedule an interview for your spouse.
-However, unlike in Scenario A, the sponsoring US citizen must attend as well.
+Just as with Scenario A, the local USCIS office will schedule a marriage-based green card interview for your spouse.
+However, unlike in Scenario A, the sponsoring U.S. citizen must attend as well.
 If the USCIS official is convinced the marriage is genuine, he or she will probably approve your spouse’s green card application.

 Green cards issued at this stage can also be conditional or immediate, as with Scenario A.